How we used data to reveal the extent of sexual misconduct within the UK surgical workforce

 So how did we keep minds and hearts focused?

 Our recommendations in Breaking the Silence were few and, we hoped, achievable, with prospective data collection a pivotal point.
-NHS England staff are now asked on a yearly basis if they have been subject to unwanted behaviour of a sexual nature, and this data is now public, with the scale of sexual misconduct in individual NHS trusts visible.
+NHS England staff are now asked on a yearly basis if they have been subject to unwanted behaviour of a sexual nature, and this information is now public, with the scale of sexual misconduct in individual NHS trusts visible.

 The GMC now also finds out similar information from trainees.
-Unsurprisingly, women in surgery, particularly those in more junior positions., are most likely to experience sexual misconduct.
+Unsurprisingly, women in surgery, particularly those in more junior positions, are most likely to experience sexual misconduct.
 These data provide corroboration of former research, provide a benchmark and give ongoing incentive to poorly performing organisations to manage the problem more effectively.
 The Care Quality Commission, which regulates healthcare providers and provides quality ratings, rightly sees this as a patient safety issue.
 In September 2024, the GMC released a further update of guidance for the medical profession.

 On 16 October 2024, at the WPSMS meeting at the Royal College of Surgeons, the NHS announced plans for anonymous reporting and access to independent investigations, two of our key recommendations.
-Baroness Merron, parliamentary under-secretary of state for patient safety, women’s health and mental health attended and reiterated the need for systemic change to solve this critical issue.
+Baroness Merron, parliamentary under-secretary of state for patient safety, women’s health and mental health, attended and reiterated the need for systemic change to solve this critical issue.
 A new duty on employers to prevent sexual harassment in the workplace became law on 24 October.

 Next steps

-We are often asked, “Yes, but how do you change the culture?” with a head tilt of concern, and a passive acceptance that cultural change, especially around the behaviours of powerful people in a steep and often toxic hierarchy, is in the “too difficult” box.
+We are often asked: “Yes, but how do you change the culture?” with a head tilt of concern, and a passive acceptance that cultural change, especially around the behaviours of powerful people in a steep and often toxic hierarchy, is in the “too difficult” box.

 We are often faced with wilful blindness, where smart people deny the obvious, for reasons of fear and for organisational and self-protection.